 30 km north of Skopelos Chora you will find the most impressive and beautiful landmark of Skopelos Greece, the lovely chapel of Agios Ioannis Kastri.

-Agios Ioannis (St. John the Baptist) stands on top of a rock where you can admire an amazing view of the coasts of Skopelos all the way to Alonissos island.
+Agios Ioannis (St. John the Baptist) stands on top of a rock where you can admire an amazing view of the coasts of Skopelos to Alonissos island.

 The impressive rock is linked to the rest of the island through a narrow path with 110 steps carved into the stone but with steady handrails to support you.
 The interior of the church has beautiful icons and old ecclesiastical items to see.